Lsyncd Alternative for Real-Time Sync

 Data migration

-In terms of migrating files, Resilio Connect is POSIX- and NTFS-compliant and can migrate metadata with each file and directory in the sync process.
+In terms of migrating files, Resilio Platform is POSIX- and NTFS-compliant and can migrate metadata with each file and directory in the sync process.
 This works a little different for Linux than Windows / NTFS.
 When you want to migrate permissions, this is set as an option with each sync job.
 So if you ever have to access a file copy, ownership / permissions is maintained.

 In the Resilio model, file integrity is maintained end-to-end for files at rest and inflight across all endpoints involved in the transfer or sync process.